 Answer Most people with HIV do not know that they are infected.
 They may infect a large number of other people without knowing.
 Answer It is not possible to know from looking at a person if they are infected with HIV or not.
 Answer Condoms protect against HIV infection.
-Answer If a person only has one sexual partner, they may still become infected with HIV if their partner has other sexual partners.
+Answer If a person only has one sexual partner, they may still become infected with HIV if their become infected with HIV.